ChrisEwert/cookbook/README.md

 * User: person interacting with the CookBook
 * Author: User who created a Recipe
 * Category: brief description that helps with classifying and grouping Recipes
+* Rating: combination of a number of stars between 0 and 5, a comment and a title with the purpose of rating a Recipe

 ## Descriptions
 * CookBook